 The Library is designed to help students at all levels with their information needs.
 Friendly and helpful staff at the Ask Here Desk will assist students in finding books, journal articles, websites, and other resources they need for classes.
 The MSU Libraries share an online catalog with twenty-four academic and tribal libraries across the State of Montana.
 The MSU Billings Library is part of several sharing groups that enhance access to needed research materials.
 Electronic resources are available 24/7/365 on and off campus.

 Books, journals, federal and state government documents, and other information in the MSU Billings Library are supplemented by a wide variety of digital resources, such as electronic journals, ebooks, databases, online indexes, streaming video and internet resources.
-Interlibrary loan and document delivery services are available to provide materials from other libraries for students and faculty.
+Interlibrary loan is available to provide materials from other libraries for students and faculty.

 Library instruction is offered to students through many classes, and all faculty are invited to bring their classes to the Library for appropriate instruction sessions.
+Remote opportunities for library instruction are also available.
 Students and faculty may also schedule individual consultations with librarians for research guidance.

 The Library has study rooms, some with collaborative technology, available for group use; printers; copy machines; scanners; and microfilm reader-printers.
 Students can use U-card money or purchase a print card for copies and printing in the Library.
 Students can add money to their U-card or print card by using a kiosk located in the Library that accepts currency, or add money to a U-card online at get.cbord.com/msubucard

 The Library building has excellent access for people with disabilities.
 Students who need assistive technology are encouraged to use the computers with adaptive software and other equipment on computers on the Library’s 2nd floor.